-Sports Betting Arrives in New England was first posted the day after sports betting opened.
-The smallest state in the country, Rhode Island, was the eighth state in the country to approve legalized sports betting on November 23, 2018.
+Sports Betting Arrives in New England were first posted after sports betting opened.
+The smallest state in the country, Rhode Island, was the eighth state to approve legalized sports betting on November 23, 2018.

 I expanded the article to include all phases of Rhode Island’s approved legalized sports betting, including mobile wagering.

 Related Post – Rhode Island Casino Specs and History

 At 3:00 pm EST, Speaker of the House Nicholas Mattiello, Senate President Dominic Ruggerio, and John Taylor, executive chairman of Twin River Worldwide Holdings Inc., placed the first bets, marking the opening of the Twin River Casino sports wagering.

 Now, if you’re thinking Vegas sportsbooks, the likes of Caesars or Westgate, think again.
 It’s more like Golden Gate downtown.